-5 Signs Your Water Heating is About to Quit
+5 Signs Your Water Heater is About to Quit

 Hot running water is one of the best things about modern plumbing.
 In the old days you would have had to fetch a pail of water from a well or stream, carry it home, and heat it up over an open flame.
 Now, all you have to do is turn on the faucet, and voila!
 Hot water may be one of the most under appreciated aspects of modern plumbing.
 Many people don’t give it much thought, that is until they run out of hot water while in the middle of washing their hair!
 Water heaters work hard at heating and maintaining the water temperature.
 After years on faithful service, eventually wear and tear will take its toll.
 Here are 5 signs your water heating is about to quit.